bahrus/nomodule/README.md

 Another important feature ES6 modules lost that "legacy" script tags supported was access to the script tag from which the script derived - document.currentScript

-Access to the script tag which references or contains the module-ish code can access the script tag via window['2071aa02-e277-47f7-882a-a5a7c6218d4d']:
+Access to the script tag which references or contains the module-ish code can access the script tag via the magic string: window['2071aa02-e277-47f7-882a-a5a7c6218d4d']:

 ```JavaScript
 const scriptTag = window['2071aa02-e277-47f7-882a-a5a7c6218d4d'];